faisal masjid

 • Remove shoes before entering the prayer hall; storage is available

-• Photography is permitted in open areas be respectful of worshippers
+• Photography is permitted in open areas, but be respectful of worshippers

-Faisal Mosque Islamabad, Pakistan, is one of the country’s top tourist attractions.
+Faisal Masjid Islamabad Pakistan, is one of the country’s top tourist attractions.
 It is regularly featured in international travel guides.
+Its unique architectural design, ideal location, and fascinating history are some of the key elements that make it one of the most iconic Mosques in the world.

 • Scenic Setting: Backed by Margalla Hills National Park with a full city view in front